-6 County Log # BARS21CN-008 Project Name Barstow: Mojave River V Barstow: Mojave River Valley Museum - Roof Replacement City of Barstow Acquire/Construct/Rehabilitate Public Infrastructure Target Area City of Barstow Goals Supported Acquire/Construct/Rehab Needs Addressed Increase the Capacity of I Public Infrastructure to Serve Low-Income and S pecial Needs Populations Funding Prior Year: \$0 Description City in managing the repl 69,825. \$65,000 will be u Construction - Mojave River Valley Museum, under M & O contract with the City of Barstow, will assist the City in managing the replacement of the roof on the Mojave River Valley Museum.
+6 County Log # BARS21CN-008 BARS21CN-008 Project Name Barstow: Mojave River Va Barstow: Mojave River Valley Museum - Roof Replacement City of Barstow Target Area City of Barstow Goals Supported Acquire/Construct/Rehabi litate Public Infrastructure Needs Addressed Increase the Capacity of P ublic Infrastructure to Serve Low-Income and Sp pecial Needs Populations Funding Prior Year: \$0 Description Construction - Mojave River Valley Museum, under M & O contract with the City of Barstow, will assist the City in managing the replacement of the roof on the Mojave River Valley Museum.
 The total project budget is \$ 69,825. \$65,000 will be used by the City of Barstow to construct the project. \$4,825 will be used to support Activity Delivery Costs incurred by San Bernardino County.
-Target Date 6/30/2022 Estimate the number and type families that will benefit from proposed activities 1 public facility Location Description 13043 Quapaw Rd -Barst 13043 Quapaw Rd -Barstow CA 92311 Planned Activities Rehabilitation of a public Rehabilitation of a public facility Contingency Funding is subject to char nge based on final HUD allocation.
+Target Date 6/30/2022 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 1 public facility/This proje moderate- income.
+1 public facility/This project will benefit the 33,960 residents of the City of Barstow, of which 18,170 are low-to moderate- income.
+Location Description 13043 Quapaw Rd -Barstow CA 92311 Planned Activities Rehabilitation of a public facility Contingency Funding is subject to chan ge based on final HUD allocation.

-7 County Log# BARS21CN-009 1 Project Name Barstow: Memorial Park Restroom Rehabilitation for ADA Access 7 Target Area City of Barstow • Goals Supported Acquire/Construct/Rehabilitate Public Infrastructure 1 Needs Addressed Increase the Capacity of Public Infras tructure to Serve Low-Income and Sp ecial Needs Populations ] Funding Prior Year: Current Year: FY 2021-22: Total: \$0 \$69,825 \$69,825 1 Description Construction - Barstow Memorial Park-Cemetery, under M & O contract with the City of Barstow, will assist the City in managing the Restroom Rehabilitation for ADA Access at Mt.
+7 County Log # BARS21CN-009 Project Name Barstow: Memorial Park Restroom Rehabilitation for ADA Access Target Area City of Barstow Goals Supported Acquire/Construct/Rehabilitate Public 2 Infrastructure Needs Addressed Increase the Capacity of Public Infras tructure to Serve Low-Income and Sp pecial Needs Populations Funding Prior Year: Current Year: FY 2021-22: Total: \$0 \$69,825 \$69,825 Description Construction - Barstow Memorial Park-Cemetery, under M & O contract with the City of Barstow, will assist the City in managing the Restroom Rehabilitation for ADA Access at Mt.
 View Memorial Park.
 The total project budget is \$69,825. \$65,000 will be used by the City of Barstow to implement the project. \$4,825 will be used to support Activity Delivery Costs incurred by San Bernardino County.
-7 Target Date 6/30/2022 í Estimate the number and type of families that will benefit from the proposed activities 1 public facilty 1 Location Description Mt.
+Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 1 public facilty Location Description Mt.
 View Memorial Park.
-1 Planned Activities Restroom Rehabilitation for ADA Access at Mt.
+Planned Activities Restroom Rehabilitation for ADA Access at Mt.
 View Memorial Park Contingency Funding is subject to change based on final HUD allocation.